lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This timer is set after sending an All-0 or an All-1 fragment.
 For an All-0 fragment, on timer expiration, the sender resumes operation and sends the SCHC Fragments of the next window.

 If the sender receives a SCHC ACK, it checks the window value.
 SCHC ACKs with an unexpected window number are discarded.
-If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC fragments of the current window.
+If the window number in the received SCHC ACK is correct, the sender verifies if the receiver has received all SCHC fragments of the current window.
 When at least one SCHC Fragment has been lost, the counter Attempts is increased by one and the sender resends the missing SCHC Fragments again.
 When Attempts reaches MAX_ACK_REQUESTS, the sender sends a Sender-Abort message and releases all resources for the on-going fragmented SCHC Packet transmission.
 When the retransmission of the